 The Massachusetts Department of Public Health/Bureau of Environmental Health (MDPH/BEH) began to track the occurrence of pediatric diabetes in the 2008-2009 school year.
 The source of the data is school health records for all public, private, and charter schools in Massachusetts serving any grades kindergarten through 8 (ages 5-14).
-Prevalence is presented per 100,000 population and confidence intervals shown indicate the precision of the prevalence estimate.
+Prevalence is presented per 1,000 students and confidence intervals shown indicate the precision of the prevalence estimate.
 Note that when less than 6 cases of diabetes (either type) are reported and the total population of students is less than 1200, "NS" (not shown) is reported due to the small numbers.

 The number and prevalence of children with diabetes can be viewed by selecting from the choices on the right toolbar.
 For each year of data available, pediatric diabetes prevalence estimates are compared to statewide prevalence to determine if they are statistically significantly higher, lower, or the same as the statewide pediatric diabetes prevalence.

 When reviewing and interpreting pediatric diabetes data, it is important to take into consideration the following:

 |Available Data on Pediatric Diabetes|